 - Charge only when necessary.
 If your battery is nearly full and you only have to drive five miles to get home after work, then leave the spot open for someone who may be in more desperate need.
 This best practice will likely benefit you someday.

 - Charge up and move on!
 It is bad practice to occupy a charging spot after your car is fully charged.
 Once your battery is full (or you have enough charge to confidently reach home) then unplug and move your car as soon as possible.
 Most electric vehicles will add about 25 miles of range per hour of charging.
 Download the ChargePoint app.
 It will notify you by text or email once your charging session is completed.
 Now that’s cool.
-As a reminder, it costs $0.05 per kWh to charge at Colgate for the first 4 hours.
+As a reminder, anyone can charge their electric vehicle on campus for free for the first 5 hours.
+After 5 hours, it costs $2.00 per hour.
 A good deal!
-After that we charge $2 per hour.

 - Never unplug another car.
 Never!
 Unless, of course, you know the owner and have their permission.